 To complement Table 1, we report in Figure 2 the correlations for the best baselines as we progressively decrease the number of available gold references from 11 to 1.
-We observe that for all four dimensions and all the baselines, the correlations decrease and the variance increases as the number of references decreases.
-However, QuestEval does not require any reference.
+For all four dimensions and all the baselines, we observe that less references result in decreased correlation and increased variance.
+However, QUESTEVAL does not require any reference.
 Therefore, the improvement over the other metrics grows larger as the number of references used decreases.
-Furthermore, QuestEval enables the evaluation of systems on datasets even if no gold reference is available.
+Furthermore, QUESTEVAL enables the evaluation of systems even when no gold reference is available.

 Query Weighter There is no unique answer to the question "What makes a good summary?": it depends on the reader's point of view, which makes summarization evaluation challenging.
 For instance, given a contract, the seller and the buyer could be interested in different information within the same document.

-In this paper, to instantiate the weighter W, we propose to learn a specific dataset policy: "what kind of questions are likely answered in the CNN/Daily Mail training summaries?"
+To instantiate the weighter W, we learn a specific dataset policy: "what kind of questions are likely answered in the CNN/Daily Mail training summaries?"
 This is a reasonable heuristic given that editors created the summaries following their specific policy.

 To demonstrate the effectiveness of the weighter, we proceed as follows.
-We first consider that a question $q \in Q_G(D)$, generated on the source document, is important if the probability given by the query weighter is above a threshold, i.e. if W(D,q) > 0.5.
-We then say that a question is answered if the probability of being unanswerable is below a threshold, i.e. $Q_A(\epsilon|S,q) < 0.5$.
+We first consider that a question $q \in Q_G(D)$ , generated on the source document, is important if the probability given by the query weighter is above a threshold, i.e. if W(D,q)>0.5.
+We then say that a question is answered if the probability of being unanswerable is below a threshold, i.e. $Q_A(\epsilon|S,q)<0.5$ .
 Therefore, a question can belong to one of four folds, given the two above criteria (important and/or answered).
 In Table 3, we measure how the percentage of questions belonging to a specific fold correlates with the Relevance dimension for each generated summary on SummEval.
 We observe that the percentage of questions that are important and answered correlates positively with Relevance, as opposed to the percentage of questions that are important but not answered.
 Finally, the percentage of questions that are answered but not important does not correlate with Relevance.
-It indicates that our proposed approach is able to learn what are the questions that should be asked or not.
+This indicates that the proposed approach is able to learn what are the questions that should be asked or not.

 Figure 2: Variation of the Pearson correlations between various metrics and humans, versus the number of references available.
-QuestEval is constant, since it is independent from the references.
+QUESTEVAL is constant, since it is independent from the references.

-We emphasize that W is a flexible component of our framework.
-It can be adapted to specific domains and applications.
+We emphasize that W is a flexible component of our framework: it can be adapted to specific domains and applications.
 For instance, one could design a specific W, to focus the evaluation on information about specific entities, such as people or events.